 Once you have chosen a vehicle to buy, you need to ensure that it is in good working order.
 As a consumer, you have the right to check into the vehicle’s history and if at any time the seller refuses you this right, walk away and do not buy.

 The most favorable way of paying for a used vehicle is with cash, if possible.
 This will promise an easier transaction and can actually work in the buyer’s favor when going through the negotiation process.
-It is not uncommon to offer $2,000 cash for a vehicle advertised at $2,300 and have the seller accept it.
+It is not uncommon to offer 10% less than the advertised price and have the seller accept it.